 Wind speed can also be a factor for more obvious reasons.
 The stronger the wind, the more the ball’s direction is affected.
-For example, wind that favours the direction of the hitters will make the ball go further.
+For example, a wind that favors the direction of the hitters will make the ball go further.

 The size of the stadium can be a deciding factor when betting on baseball matches.
 Larger stadiums will have larger fields, meaning a greater surface area for the pitching team to cover but less chance of conceding a home run.

 There is also home-field advantage to consider.
 Here’s a chart from Neosmart that shows the away effect in baseball.
 It’s based on: